-Where required td finishing can advise on and provide equipment for powder coating products which are required to withstand up to 1,000-hour salt spray testing.
+Where required TD finishing can advise on and provide equipment for powder coating products that are required to withstand up to 1,000-hour salt spray testing.
 Salt spray testing is a standardised method of testing corrosion resistance across a variety of materials and surface coatings.

-The corrosive attack on coated samples is timed and periodically checked, where coatings offering better corrosion resistance will be expected to last longer before showing signs of deterioration and rust.
+The corrosive attack on coated samples is timed and periodically checked.
+Coatings offering better corrosion resistance will be expected to last longer before showing signs of deterioration and rust.

 Salt Spray Testing

-Typically for Aluminium coating including for Qualicoat approval a series of dip-tanks for pre-treatment will include a combination of caustic/acid etch, towns rinse, Demin rinse and non-chrome treatment.
+Typically for Aluminium coating including for Qualicoat approval a series of dip-tanks for pre-treatment.
+It will include a combination of caustic/acid etch, towns rinse, Demin rinses and non-chrome treatment.

 What are the Benefits of Salt Spray Testing?

-Salt spray testing is reliable, quick, repeatable and very well standardised making it a popular bench mark for the testing of corrosion resistance of coatings.
-Although not a perfect representation of real -life corrosive environments, it does not account for U.V, degradation of powder coatings for example).
+Salt spray testing is reliable, quick, repeatable and very well standardised.
+It makes it a popular benchmark for the testing of corrosion resistance of coatings.
+Although it’s not a perfect representation of real-life corrosive environments.
+It also does not account for U.V, degradation of powder coatings for example.

-It is however long established and quick, meaning it can be used not only to predict corrosion resistance but to ensure continued quality control of a pre-treatment and coating process.
+It is however long-established and quick.
+This means it can be used to predict corrosion resistance.
+Not only this, but to ensure continued quality control of a pre-treatment and coating process.

 Shorter tests can be carried out during production to ensure each batch has been treated correctly and the complete finishing system is working as designed.